Compound Interest Calculator

 📋 How to Use the Compound Interest Calculator

 The compound interest calculator is a tool that calculates the compound effect where interest earns interest over time.
-Called "humanity's greatest invention" by Einstein, compound interest brings tremendous wealth accumulation in long-term investments.
+Compound interest has a powerful effect of growing wealth exponentially over time.
 Use this calculator to simulate your investment plan and set your wealth goals.

 Step 1: Enter Initial Investment